 Some Roman ruins in the middle of the city, not super impressive.

 I actually ate somewhere from the guidebook.
 There was a line of locals to get a table and it was the best hummus/falafal that I have had.
 Yesterday I ate at a Lebanese place that was recommended to me by two people including someone who lives an hour away and takes the bus to eat there.
 I went for a late lunch and had kofta.
-It is a base of minced lamb mixed with herbs and then thinly sliced potatoes, peppers, and pine nuts on top with a sesame yogurtish sauce, it was the best thing I have had to eat since I have been here.
+It is a base of minced lamb mixed with herbs and then thinly sliced potatoes, peppers, and pine nuts on top with a sesame yogurtish sauce, it was the best thing I had to eat since I have been here.
 I have been eating a lot of shwarma ($1usd) which is very different in Israel then in Jordan, falafel, and hummus (which comes with assorted things to dip in it including falafel).
-Also I have been eating a ton of cucumber and if I are tomatoes I would be 1/8th tomato by this point.
+Also I have been eating a ton of cucumber.

 This building, “castle” (whatever you want to call it), is in the middle of nowhere.
 It was not in a strategic location, on a trading route, or in a populated area so they really have no idea what it was used for.

 This is a 700CE “hunting lodge”.
 It actually had a bath with a sauna with incredibly complicated waterworks.
 It was the building that was covered in paintings (from yesterday’s post).
 It is kind of crazy seeing stuff that is 600-2000 years old.
 Some of the stuff has been restored, other things are still standing.

 Lawrence of Arabia stayed in this fort, but he had a room with a roof while most of the “soldiers” slept here.